-I am a theologian and philosopher of religion working on my DPhil at the University of Oxford.
+I am a theologian and philosopher of religion finishing my DPhil at the University of Oxford.
+I also serve as a pastor.
 I live in Marburg, Germany.

 My current research project is an intellectual and theological biography of theologian Paul Tillich’s time as a student, young pastor, and army chaplain in the First World War, with particular reference to his earliest sermons.
 The working title is “Pastor Tillich.
 The Justification of the Doubter.”